Meet the Therapist

 I graduated with my Master of Social Work (MSW) from the University of Illinois at Champaign-Urbana in 2015 and with a Bachelor or Arts (BA) in sociology/anthropology and religious studies from Westminster College in 2013.

-Outside of being a therapist, I am a queer Jewish woman, a mother to two young children, and a partner, amongst many other identities that I hold.
-In my free time I enjoy reading, writing fiction, knitting, coloring, playing video games, baking, watching movies and tv, biking, hiking, doing yoga, playing in the occasional alumni basketball game (go Blue Jays!), spending time with my family, and many other things depending on the day (hello ADHD related hobby hopping).
+Outside of being a therapist, I am a queer Jewish woman, a mother, and a partner, amongst many other identities that I hold.
+I am an avid reader (I finish 100+ books a year), and also enjoy writing fiction (that may never get published), watching movies and tv, spending time with my family, and many other things depending on the day (hello ADHD related hobby hopping).